fsharp/fsharp.org/testimonials/index.md

 <a id="mario-pereira" class="testimonial-anchor"> &nbsp; </a>
 ---

-> everyone gets really amazed when they try F# and experience its imense expressive power
+> everyone gets really amazed when they try F# and experience its immense expressive power

 1. **Mário Pereira**
 2. Microsoft Student Partner (MSP)